 ♦ If as an individual you have a hobby (e.g. photography) that requires the frequent use of batteries, then it really makes sense for you to buy rechargeable batteries.

-As shown on the picture above, it takes only 16 recharges to pay back for the cost of buying a battery charger and the additional cost of having to buy rechargeable batteries.
+As shown in the picture above, it takes only 16 recharges to pay back the cost of buying a battery charger and the additional cost of having to buy rechargeable batteries.

 For some families, 16 battery recharges can happen over a single Christmas period…

 But, how much does it cost to recharge the batteries?
 This factor should be also considered when deciding if buying rechargeable batteries it is worth, isn’t it?

 The cost of charging the batteries is nearly negligible.